MatthewMueller/css/README.md

  - `root` the root for the project, paths will be set relative to here (default: `process.cwd()`)
  - `extensions` the list of extensions **in addition to** `.css` to resolve (eg: `.less`, `.sass`)
+ - `resolveOptions` additional options to be passed to [resolve](https://www.npmjs.com/package/resolve)

 ### css.images